HaylzRandom/haylzrandom/README.md

 <!-- About Me -->

-### :woman-technologist: About Me
+### :woman_technologist: About Me

 Front-end developer enthusiast with a passion of all things web development!

-- :scotland: Born in Scotland and proud of it despite not living there for 10+ years!
+- :uk: Born in Scotland and proud of it despite not living there for 10+ years!
 - :seedling: Currently, I am learning TypeScript, Node.js and Figma
 - :beach_umbrella: When I'm not coding, you can find me either chilling with video games or baking up a storm :cupcake:!